MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-cost-governance.md

 ### Reserved Instances

-Based on the expected duration of the Arc-enabled SQL MI deployment, choose a one or three year reserved instance if it will result in savings for the organization.
+Based on the expected duration of the Arc-enabled SQL MI deployment, choose a one or three-year reserved instance if it will result in savings for the organization.
 Refer to the [Cloud Adoption Framework](/azure/cloud-adoption-framework/govern/cost-management/best-practices#best-practice-use-azure-reserved-vm-instances) for more details on reservation.

 ### Azure Hybrid Benefit